 Everyone can make a difference in making the Earth a healthier place to live.
 Implementing a policy of reducing, reusing and recycling in your home or office is a great place to start.

 Ready for some go green ideas?
-Here are a few easy-to-implement ways to embrace the 3 R’s around your home.
+Here are a few easy-to-implement steps to help you embrace the 3 R’s around your home.

 In order to be as environmentally friendly as possible, commit to using natural or homemade cleaners.